Rio Bonito, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2024]

 Plug adapter

-A plug adapter that supports outlet types C and N. Be sure to choose the correct kind.
-A lot of adapters available are just plug changers and expect your electronics to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types C and N. Be careful to find the right kind.
+The vast majority of adapters that you can buy are simply plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most locations.

-If you're gonna visit Bagres Falls, prepare to get wet, and take these:
+If you're planning to visit Bagres Falls, prepare to get wet, and take these:

 Good hiking shoes